jaspector

 All structures and land use activities in unorganized/unincorporated territory require LUPC approval.
 As of January 29, 2025, new accessory structures meeting LUPC standards do not require a building permit but do require notification to the Commission and applicant self-verification.

+Not all construction work requires a permit in unincorporated Waldo County, ME.
 The following work is generally exempt: Accessory structures (sheds, decks) meeting LUPC standards do not require a building permit but require notification and self-verification (as of January 29, 2025).
 Note: LUPC maintains specific exemption thresholds for structures under certain square footage and values.
 Contact regional staff for complete exemption list.
+When in doubt, confirm with the local building department before starting work.